trishalabhasin/starwars-info/README.md

 # Star Wars Movies React project

 This project is created with [Create React App](https://github.com/facebook/create-react-app).
 Using API from [SWAPI](https://swapi.co).<br>
 This project displays the list of starwars movies along with all the data associated with it.
 You can select each movie to get more information about it.

 ### Note

+This app is hosted on heroku and can be found at: [here] (https://starwar-trish.herokuapp.com/).  https://starwar-trish.herokuapp.com/

 ### Logic for search bar on the movies page